 Smith Optics Guides Choice – Best Glass Lens Fishing Glasses

 When it comes to premium sunglasses for fishing.
-I find it is very hard to beat the Smiths Guide Choice.
+I find it very hard to beat the Smiths Guide Choice.
 They are built extremely well and are priced competitively with other premium glasses.

 - Wide glass lenses do an excellent job at blocking light.